-Plusnet may not be the first name you think of when it comes to choosing broadband, but the Yorkshire-bred provider is constantly nipping at the heels of its more recognisable rivals – BT, Virgin and Sky – with its stellar customer service record.
-But it Plusnet broadband actually any good?
+Plusnet may not be the first name you think of when you think of broadband, but the Yorkshire-bred provider is constantly nipping at the heels of its more recognisable rivals – BT, Virgin and Sky – with decent speeds and a stellar customer service record.
+And since it was bought by BT several years ago, you can be assured that unlike some other smaller providers, it's here to stay.
+But is Plusnet broadband actually any good?

 |Broadband||ADSL & Fibre|

 Plusnet offers a choice of three speeds.
 You can get download speeds averaging 10Mbps with Unlimited Broadband.
 This may sound low but it is actually pretty sufficient for most everyday web tasks such as sending emails, browsing the internet or doing online banking.
 Plusnet Unlimited Fibre customers get average speeds of 36Mbps, while those on Unlimited Fibre Extra receive an average of 66Mbps.

 A 10Mbps is fine for a household of one or two people and will be enough for most tasks including streaming services such as Netflix and BBC iPlayer.
 More people in the household doing these things at the same time, however and you're going to need at least the 36Mbps connection to keep things running smoothly, while very busy households should opt for the top speed, or consider an even faster service such as those offered by Virgin Media.

 It is worth remembering that the speeds listed represent the average available to 50% of customers, so you may receive a faster or slower speed once connected.